Romani people in the Czech Republic: Demographics

 In the 2001 Census, 11,746 people reported their nationality as Romani – 0.1% of those claiming some nationality.
 According to the 2011 census, the Romani population was 13,150, 0.2% of the total number reporting some nationality.
 Of these, 5,199 responded by listing only Romani nationality; the remaining 7,951 listed their Romani nationality in combination with another nationality, for example, Romani and Czech, Romani and Moravian and so on.
 40,370 respondents to the 2011 census reported Romani language as their language.

+A 2019 report estimated the number of Romani people in the Czech Republic at 262,000.

 History

 Origin

 The Romani people originate from Northern India, most likely from the northwestern Indian states Rajasthan and Punjab.
 Linguistic evidence indicates that the roots of Romani language lie in India; the language shares grammatical characteristics with Indian languages, as well as a large part of the basic lexicon, such as body parts or daily routines.
 More specifically, Romani shares its basic lexicon with Hindi and Punjabi.
 It shares many phonetic features with Marwari, while its grammar is closest to Bengali.

 The results of a genetic study in 2012 suggest that the Romani originated in North Western India and migrated as a group.
 The study indicates that the ancestors of present scheduled tribes and scheduled caste populations of North India, traditionally referred to collectively as the Ḍoma, are the likely ancestors of modern European Roma.

-In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
-The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.